-There isn't much in the world that can beat a zesty bowl of homemade chicken soup.
+There isn't much in the world that can beat a hot bowl of chicken soup, and in Greece it's served with a refreshing twist of lemon, and fortified with rice.

 - 1 whole chicken (1.2–1.4 kg)